Manaswini

 Manaswini is a 1968 Indian Malayalam-language film, directed by P. Bhaskaran and written by Parappurath.
 The film stars Sathyan, Madhu, Sarada and Sukumari.
 It is based on Sanskar Lakshmi, a play written by Prafulla Desai.
 The film was released on 13 April 1960.

+Plot

+The film explores a tragic love triangle, where the heroine, Malathi, must display immense mental strength, sacrifice, and dignity to navigate family pressures and protect her loved ones.